-The Panel formed a technical reference group (TRG) to assist it in preparing these draft guidelines.
+The Panel formed a technical reference group (TRG) to assist it to prepare draft guidelines for consultation.
 The TRG's terms of reference appear in Appendix 1, with a list of members in Appendix 2.
 The TRG was chaired by Jeff Dimery, the retail representative on the Panel.